swiss-seismological-service/hermes/user_guide.md

 #### Rerunning Forecasts

-In the case of an error on a forecast,
+In the case of an error on a forecast, don't delete the forecast, you can just rerun it.

 The command